 Since 2011, I have had 3 main focus areas.
 Water, Black birds, and the Earth & Roses series.
 With the “Edge of Water” and “Hurricane Sandy” series I continued using oil paint with wax medium and sand.
 Both series were about capturing the sense of water, and the movement - with a lot of texture and layers.
 With “Hurricane Sandy,” it was also about the power, and the sense of being overwhelmed.

-My most recent group of paintings is the Earth & Roses series.
+In 2016, I started a group of paintings which is the Earth & Roses series.
 I started this once I had my studio in the iFell building in Bloomington.
-I use oil on panel with palette knives - with no wax.
-While painting these, I am able to explore and become more acquainted with weather patterns and with geography.
+I used oil on panel with palette knives - with no wax (as I had been using previously).
+While painting these, I explored and become more acquainted with weather patterns and with geography.
 I become more aware of drought areas, and of how the clouds relate to the land.
 And then there are the roses.
-Roses are sentimental symbols - of affection, of beauty, love, women, and sometimes death.
-There are many interpretations and ways of considering the roses with the Earth - visually they complement the continents and clouds, a play of scale and color.
+Visually they complement the continents and clouds, a play of scale and color.
 They are open to interpretation and work on various levels of meaning, including rational and emotional, conscious and subconscious.
+Roses are sentimental symbols - of affection, of beauty, love, women.… Many places on the earth are becoming unfit for life, or are on life-support - so roses seem appropriate for that.